shadyahajela/WRO-2026-FE-SN/README.md

 ## Introduction

-We are the Blue Lobsters, Niva, Jeevesh and Shadya.
+We are the Sub-Atomica, Niva, Jeevesh and Shadya.
 We are united by a passion for STEM, Electronics, coding and jalapeño poppers.
 We wanted to bring our jouney to many others with the same passions and inspire teenagers around the world.
 To us its more than just coding or building, its the experiences and connections along the way.

 ## Robot